julianxhokaxhiu/FFNx/README.md

   - for the great help in the code implementing the Winamp layer being present inside FFNx
   - for the heavy testing and lifting of a lot of bugs being catched in FFNx, for FF8
   - for the Steam savegame logic in the manifest.xml for FF8
+  - for the real-time SFX volume change for FF7
 - [quantumpencil](http://forums.qhimm.com/index.php?action=profile;u=23810) and [Nax](https://github.com/nax):
   - for the original CMake files FFNx has based its work upon
   - for all the help in getting some logics wired up in the game engine and a lot of hex addresses I would never been able to figure out myself